AshutoshIIT1234/jarvis/README.md

-# Google Integration for ADK Voice Assistant
+# Google Integration for Jarvis Voice Assistant

 This document explains how to set up and use the Google Calendar and Gmail integration with your ADK Voice Assistant.